 - Experient therapy may be used independently or in combination with treatments like Gestalt therapy and CBT therapy.

 If you or a loved one is dealing with addiction from alcohol or drugs, help is available.
-Contact The Recovery Village Palm Beach today to explore treatment options and discover the professional assistance you deserve.
+Contact The Recovery Village Palm Beach at Baptist Health today to explore treatment options and discover the professional assistance you deserve.

 National Association of Addiction Treatment Providers.
 “Treatment Methods and Evidence-Based Practices.”
 Accessed September 29, 2019.